 Suitable industry sectors for Solar PV…

 Any business that utilises relatively consistent energy use during the day is suitable for PV, as long as you have enough space for the panels (roof or ground-mount area).
-Typical suitable industry segments include:
+Typically suitable industry segments include:

 - Indoor sporting venues – lighting is expensive and on for long periods of time, so daytime energy consumption use can be slashed by replacing high-bay metal halide lights with LED equivalents, then offsetting a proportion of the remainder with solar PV.